hinghuynh/phase_0_unit_3/week_8_and_9/4_SQL/your_own_db/my_reflection.md

 Is there a faster way than manually creating a single SQL statement for eachh individual user?
 I just really feel like there is more to learn, when it comes to writing efficient code for SQL  I didn't really enjoy this excerise and cerating ten entries seemed overkill.
 This was definitely a tedious exercise.
+At least now I feel more competent with writing simple SQL statements.